 On December 7, 1972, the crew of the Apollo 17 spacecraft took a photo of Earth from space, at a distance of about 45,000 kilometers (28,000 miles).
 This image, with the official NASA designation AS17-148-22727, became known as “The Blue Marble“.

 In fact, it was not the first clear image of Earth taken from space – similar photos had already been taken as early as 1967.
 But, the 1970s were the scene of a big surge in environmental activism.
 For example, on April 22, 1970, the first “Earth Day” was organized by Gaylord Nelson, former senator of Wisconsin, and Denis Hayes, Harvard graduate student.
-Millions of people gather in the United States for the event.
+Millions of people gathered in the United States for the event.

 So, in today’s terms, image AS17-148-22727 went “viral” and became a symbol of the environmental movement, as a depiction of Earth’s frailty, vulnerability, and isolation amid the vast expanse of space.
 According to NASA archivist Mike Gentry, it is among the most widely distributed images in human history.